sage-peng/sage-peng.github.io/_posts/chris/eng/2024-09-17-weekend-eng-reading.md

-# How to Build confidence
+# 第5周：How to Build confidence

 - 如何建立自信

 Confdence is important. it helps us succeed in life.
 To be confdent, frst believe in yourself.Tell yourself, "l can do it."
 Secondly, set small goals and work hard to achieve them.
 Thirdly,practice new skills, such as public speaking ,singing, or playing sports.
 Fourthly, stay with positive people who will support and encourage you.
 Lastly, don't be afraid of failure.
 Every failure is a chance to learn.
 Confdence is built step by step.
 Keep going, and you will become confdent.

-# Good Habits
+# 第6周：Good Habits

 - 好习惯